 That encounter shook Abarbanel to her core, and subsequently she devoted her life to helping victims of sexual assault.
 “I thought that should be the last time there was no place for rape victims to turn for help,” Abarbanel says.
 “Many came to the hospital at night and on weekends.
 I put myself on call so I could be there when they first reached out.”

-Later that year, she founded the Rape Treatment Center, now a part of UCLA Medical Center, Santa Monica and one of the most comprehensive facilities of its kind in the nation.
+Later that year, she founded the Rape Treatment Center, now a part of UCLA Health - Santa Monica Medical Center and one of the most comprehensive facilities of its kind in the nation.

 Abarbanel has fought hard to change the way society views rape.
 “We took our model and what we were learning from victims and traveled around the country.
 By educating others, we have changed the way victims are treated nationwide,” she says.